 Paul Rene Insights

-CHOOSING THE RIGHT CUSTOM FURNITURE DESIGN AND MANUFACTURING COMPANY.
-There are generally two types and they reflect the population as a whole - those that take risks by pushing aesthetic boundaries and those who work within trends or, as known in the design world, those that design and build variations on a trend.
+There are generally two types of designers - those that take risks by pushing aesthetic boundaries and those who work within trends or, as known in the design world, those that design variations of a trend.
 Apple Innovates.
-Samsung, although claiming ‘the next big thing’, offers a good variation of Apple’s innovations.
+Samsung offers a good variation of Apple’s innovations.
 Innovators can do both - push the boundaries and dial back to the trend.
 The other will struggle to offer a choice.
 Paul Rene innovates.

-As a social entrepreneur, I find the argument for sustainability lacking THE compelling point.
-Yes, I am concerned about the ever increasing intensity of destructive weather.
-However, the human dimension of this crisis is a greater concern to me.
-What good does it do to restore the earth and leave the people who come from it (whose bone is made from the same substance as rock, whose flesh is composed of the same substance as the earth’s vegetation and whose body is 75% water, exactly mirroring the planet’s water to land ratio) to overheat in anger, frustration, and insecurity due to job loss or a lack of means to adequately sustain ourselves and our families?
-Few care about environmental degradation because we don’t see ourselves in the sustainability picture.
-When we look at a photo the first person we search for in the picture is ourselves.
-Until we see ourselves as the object of the sustainability crisis, instead of sprouting trees, polar bears, penguins and other cute animals, often seen in advertisements, product packaging and other forms of public communications, the planet doesn’t have a chance.
+As social entrepreneurs, we find the argument for sustainability lacking THE compelling point.
+Yes, we are concerned about the ever-increasing intensity of destructive weather.
+However, the human dimension of this crisis is a greater concern to us.
+What good does it do to restore the earth and leave its inhabitants to overheat in anger, frustration, and insecurity due to job loss or a lack of means to adequately sustain ourselves and our families?
+Until were made to see ourselves as the object of the sustainability crisis, instead of the sprouting trees that we often see in advertisements and other forms of public communications, the planet doesn’t have a chance.